Review: All Systems Red by Martha Wells

 I said, "I need to check the perimeter," and managed to turn and leave the crew area in a totally normal way and not like I was fleeing from a bunch of giant hostiles.

-I think it can be easy to miss exactly what it is that Wells is doing with moments like this, and why it is that All Systems Red is such a deceptively unique iteration on the tropes of its genre.
-There are many examples in science fiction of artificially intelligent characters who struggle to socially interact with others (Star Trek's Data is probably the most well-known and beloved example).
-However, these same stories sometimes run the risk of attributing the comedically awkward behaviors of these characters to simply a lack of information.
+There are many examples in science fiction of artificially intelligent characters who struggle with social interaction (Star Trek's Data is perhaps the most famous and beloved example), and yet these same stories also often run the risk of attributing the comedically awkward behaviors of these characters to simply a lack of information.
 That is, the AI character will have difficulty engaging with others because they do not understand what is expected of them in a social situation, or have taken a particular social protocol too literally (often to comedic effect).
-Essentially, the character's awkward social behavior is used as a method of marking them as inhuman.
+Essentially, the character's awkward behavior is used as a method of marking them as inhuman, with their difficulty in forming social connections with others presented as an obstacle which they must overcome so as to gain full consciousness.

 It's through moments like these which place Murderbot's emotions at the center of the reader's focus that Wells manages to humanize this character via precisely the very same behaviors that would traditionally mark them as inhuman.
-Rather than approaching Murderbot's awkward interactions with the novella's other characters as purely a point of comedy, or even an obstacle which Murderbot must overcome in order to operate as a legitimate character in the novella's plot, Wells instead uses Murderbot's social anxiety itself as the very quality in the character that allows the reader to empathize with them.
+Rather than approaching Murderbot's interactions with the novella's other protagonists as purely a point of comedy, or even an obstacle which Murderbot must overcome in order to operate as a legitimate character in the book's plot, Wells instead uses Murderbot's social anxiety itself as the very quality in the character that allows the reader to empathize with them.

-By this story's ending, Murderbot has not only been established as an intensely unreliable narrator, but an unreliable narrator whose every unreliable statement to the reader is, paradoxically, also true.
-That includes both the implications of the bizarre name which this otherwise gentle character has chosen for themself (Murderbot), and also the tragic secondary meaning hidden within the deceptively comedic line that opened this story: "As a heartless killing machine, I was a terrible failure."
+This framing becomes especially significant in All System's Red's latter chapters, wherein Murderbot is finally forced to acknowledge to the reader a critical detail regarding the circumstances in which they were originally driven to hack their governor module.
+In the process, Wells takes what started out as a standard science fiction adventure story crossed with the awkward social interactions of a situational comedy, and turns it into something much deeper.
+By this story's ending, Murderbot has not only been established as an unreliable narrator, but an unreliable narrator whose every unreliable statement to the reader is, paradoxically, also true.
+That includes both the implications of the bizarre name which this otherwise gentle character has chosen for themself, as well as the tragic secondary meaning hidden within the seemingly comedic line that opened this story: "As a heartless killing machine, I was a terrible failure."

 Related Posts